H2: Distribution of invasive non-native species and plant pests and diseases

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
-An interim indicator is presented here that shows trends in the number of additional tree pests and diseases becoming established in England since the year 2000.
+This indicator is not available for reporting in 2024 in a finalised form.
+An interim indicator is presented here that shows trends in the number of tree pests and diseases becoming established in England since the year 2000.
 These data are published in the Forestry Commission’s Key Performance Indicators Reports.

 Notes on indicator